gvlproject/gvl-website-markdown/people.md

   <div class="info">
     <h3>
       Clare Sloggett
-    </h3> Clare is a senior research scientist at the VLSCI.
+    </h3> Clare is a senior research scientist at Melbourne Bioinformatics.
 She is a developer of the GVL mainly on the incorporation of Jupyter and R-Studio as well as the GVL command line utilities.
   </div>
 </div>